 Life is hard and painful for many, and surviving it can create unhealthy coping mechanisms that serve the person well to endure whatever negative situations they are going through, but are toxic and destructive in healthier situations.

-If you are having a hard time mentally or emotionally, it is a worthwhile investment to talk to a certified counselor about the situation, because they may be able to help you overcome those hurdles by helping you address the root causes of those mistakes.
+If you are having a hard time mentally or emotionally, it is a worthwhile investment to talk to a certified therapist about the situation, because they may be able to help you overcome those hurdles by helping you address the root causes of those mistakes.

 It’s not unusual for people with depression, anxiety, or other mental health issues to make the same mistakes over and over.
 Unwell thought processes can really mess with our ability to reason, accurately judge situations, and follow through on our plans.

-A certified counselor may be able to point you to strategies and paths that other people who have faced similar changes have used to attain their success, if you find that you’re not able to do it on your own.
+A certified therapist may be able to point you to strategies and paths that other people who have faced similar changes have used to attain their success, if you find that you’re not able to do it on your own.